-Sony 400mm f2.8 G Master Review
+Sony 400mm F2.8 G Master Review

 - Sports photographers: Totally.
 This is a lens for you.

-- Wildlife photographers: This absolutely is a lens that you’d appreciate and love to use.
+- Wildlife photographers: This absolutely is a lens you’d appreciate and love to use.

 - Landscape photographers: Maybe?

 Want one?
-Check them out at Adorama and Amazon or rent them from Lensrentals to see if you’d like one first.
+Check them out at Adorama and Amazon or rent one from Lensrentals to see if you’d like it first.

 Tech Specs